jupyterhub/jupyterhub/jsx/README.md

 #### Centralized state and data management with Redux:

-The app use Redux throughout the components via the `useSelector` and `useDispatch` hooks to store and update user and group data from the API.
+The app uses Redux throughout the components via the `useSelector` and `useDispatch` hooks to store and update user and group data from the API.
 With Redux, this data is available to any connected component.
-This means that if one component recieves new data, they all do.
+This means that if one component receives new data, they all do.

 #### API functions